frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 /// - [`Error::InsufficientStakingBalance`] if `amount` to retarget exceeds what the staker has targeted to `from` MSA Id.
 /// - [`Error::InvalidTarget`] if `to` does not belong to a registered Provider.
 /// - [`Error::CannotChangeStakingType`] if origin already has funds staked for `to` and the staking type for `from` is different.
+/// - [`Error::MaxRetargetsExceeded`] if origin has reached the maximimum number of retargets for the current RewardEra.
 #[pallet:call_index(n+1)] // n = current call index in the pallet
 pub fn change_staking_target(
     origin: OriginFor<T>,